input-output-hk/cardano-sl/wallet-new/docs/updates.md

     data UpdateSeverity = Mandatory
                         | Optional

-For hard forks updates we would set the severity to `Mandatory`, for soft forks and other non-critical updates we would label an update as `Optional`.
+For hard forks updates (or security-critical issues) we might want to set the severity to `Mandatory`, for soft forks and other non-critical updates we can label an update as `Optional`.

 -   `Optional` updates can be rejected by the user, as well as applied to will at a later stage;
 -   `Mandatory` updates will need to be applied immediately and won't allow the user to proceed